-- Community-based transportation plans that help identify needs of marginalized communities in the region and center marginalized voices by partnering with community organizations. - Assistance with public participation related to developing, implementing or prioritizing other ongoing local plans. - Site assessments to determine the feasibility of projects, such as first/last mile strategies and infrastructure improvements. - Local Vision Zero or safety-related planning. - •\\Small-area active transportation planning. - Corridor plans. - Transit or microtransit studies. - First/last mile studies.
+- Community-based transportation plans that help identify needs of marginalized communities in the region and center marginalized voices by partnering with community organizations.

+- Site assessments to determine the feasibility of projects, such as first/last mile strategies and infrastructure improvements.

+- Local Vision Zero or safety-related planning.

+- Small-area active transportation planning.

+- Corridor plans.

+- Transit or microtransit studies.

+- First/last mile studies.